MGQ-EX/Paradox/EX Readme.txt

 		Unicode Character Affected Some Display Items And Was Changed Caused By Web Site Translator (And Similar Bugs Might Re-Appear And Will Handle As Needed...)

+07-31-2015              Updated To Cripple  modern algebra – ATS: Special Message Codes EX 0.5d_Save-Fix        And Process To Remove That Data From Saves Affected
+                        1 - Load Up A Save That Is Problematic 2 - Go To Map 228 - Pocket Castle 1F South, If You Are Already There Leave And Return 3 - Should Be Sparkly Scroll On The Left Side Of The Big Door, Go There 4 - Choose Option "Can't Use EX 0.5e Do To Save" 5 - Uninstall Script Will Run Removing 'Game_ATS' From Your Game 6 - Save Your Game And Reinstall EX 0.5e 7 - Optional, My Humble Apology Before You Save Take Something For Your Trouble Though Only For Your Active Party
+                          * Give Me Money!
+                          * Grant Me Power!
+                          * Make Me Lovable!

 07-28-2015	Updated Language File System To Handle script call display_skill_name EX 0.5e		Update to ScriptTextEnglish.rvtext & ScriptTextJapanese.rvtext
 		Entries Added:  TRAN/NWConstLibrary/DSNT